renatalantos/Quizzler-Javascript/README.md

   * Mozilla Firefox
   * Microsoft Edge
   * Internet Explorer
+  * Opera

-  Chrome, Firefox and Edge displayed the site without problems.
+  Chrome, Firefox, Edge and Opera displayed the site without problems and let the game run without errors.
 Firefox and Edge display a sligthly different background color.
   My guess is, they don't feature the colours I imported from the ColorSpace website and they substitute it with the closest match.

-  Internet Explorer didn't display the animated features including the Javascript powered slideshow Gallery  first.
-  After I moved the javascript source links form the head into the end of the body page, these features worked as well.
+  On Internet Explorer the start page displayed but on click of the start button the game didn't start, even though active scripting is on.
+I guess IE doesn't support certain Javascript features.

   ## Responsiveness